 Not many people realize that the clock begins ticking from the moment of the accident.

-So, if you’ve been hurt, you cannot delay beginning the process.
-You have to file an official claim form within the required time period, even if you are negotiating with an insurance carrier, otherwise, you may end up being what lawyers call “statute-barred.”
+So, if you have been hurt, you cannot delay beginning the process in suing someone.
+You must commence proceedings within the required period, even if you are negotiating with an insurance provider, otherwise, you may end up being what lawyers call “statute-barred.”
 If this happens, you will lose your right to claim compensation.

-The technical exceptions to the Statute of Limitations rule come into play only if the court feels you meet some very specific conditions.
-The most common is that you did not realize you suffered an injury until well after the accident.
-The others include:
+The technical exceptions to the Statute of Limitations rule may come into effect if the court determines you meet some very specific conditions.
+The most common exception to the rule is that you did not realize you suffered an injury until well after the accident.

 Other exceptions to the rule are: